 Throughout training, the counseling program faculty members assess each student's progress.
 Evaluation focuses on development of general knowledge in the field of psychology and the specialty area of counseling psychology, competence in the delivery of applied services, skill in scientific investigation, and appropriate interpersonal and ethical functioning.
 Students who do not demonstrate satisfactory and continuous progress in these regards may be terminated from the counseling psychology program.

 The Department of Psychology and the Counseling Psychology Program strive to support our doctoral students.
 Generally speaking, we are able to provide a financial support package to all of our students for at least four years.
 Additionally, competitive scholarships and fellowships are available in the department and from the graduate school on campus.

 The Psychology Clinic is used for practicum training.
 The clinic includes psychotherapy and assessment rooms and rooms with one-way mirrors for live observation of individual and group sessions.
 The counseling psychology program also uses training resources at the University Counseling and Testing Services.
 Both practicum sites are equipped with state-of-the-art digital video equipment to facilitate supervision and training.

 Student Body and Program Statistics

-The rate of attrition from the Ph.D. program in counseling psychology varies and has been very low since annual enrollment was capped at 8 students in 2006.
+The rate of attrition from the counseling psychology Ph.D. program has been very low in recent years.
 At this time the program has a larger percentage of women than men.
-Its students are diverse in age, backgrounds, and interests.
+Our students are diverse in age, geographical locations of home and undergraduate/master training programs, cultural & ethnic backgrounds, and interests.
 Most facilities on campus, including the Department of Psychology, are accessible to students with disabilities.
-The Ph.D. program has about 50 students and admits no more than 8 students annually.
-The internship placement rate in the counseling psychology program has been about 87 percent for the past seven years.
+The Ph.D. program usually admits 8 students annually and has about 50 students at any given time.
+The internship placement rate in the counseling psychology program has been 100% in recent years.